mlarosa2/MeetUp_Clone/docs/production_readme.md

 A Calendar belongs to a group and displays all of the groups events in a calendar format.

+### Pending Features

+The rsvps table has an extraneous attending column.
+In the future, I hope to implement pending RSVPs that gets sent to the user as a notification.

 [event]: ./production_img/event.png
 [event-admin]: ./production_img/event_admin.png
 [search-bar]: ./production_img/search_bar.png